-Government guidelines state that both men and women should drink no more than 14 units of alcohol per week.
+Government guidelines state that we should drink no more than 14 units of alcohol per week.

 There is evidence that having HIV affects how much you should drink.
 An American study found that men living with HIV who were drinking more than around 13 units per week were at an increased risk of death compared to HIV negative men.
 Researchers think the reasons for this may be because blood alcohol levels in people with HIV are higher per unit drunk.

 Another study found that people with HIV felt drunk after fewer drinks – particularly people with a detectable viral load.